thriveweb/sailinginparadise/content/boatTours/2022-11-10-work-christmas-party-ideas.md

   Sounds awesome right?

-  ## Work Christmas Party Ideas
+  ###### Got your own Christmas Party ideas?

-  Got your own ideas?
   Tell us what floats your boat and we'll do our best to make it happen.
 Some options include;

   * A relaxed sunset cruise with canapes and champagne,